AFL Injuries

 • Meniscus injury

-Can occur after twisting or contact, sometimes with catching, locking, or reduced knee confidence.
+Can occur after twisting or contact, sometimes with catching, locking, swelling or reduced knee confidence.

-Physiotherapy for AFL injuries usually starts with a clear movement and load assessment.
-Your physiotherapist may assess sprint tolerance, landing control, cutting mechanics, strength, joint range, and match-task confidence.
-Then, you can follow a staged plan that fits symptoms and your training calendar, including a return-to-sport progression and steps to reduce re-injury risk.
+Physiotherapy for AFL injuries usually starts with a clear movement, strength and load assessment.
+Your physiotherapist may assess sprint tolerance, landing control, cutting mechanics, joint range, strength, balance and match-task confidence.

-Exercise physiology can support conditioning, strength development, and long-term capacity.
-Meanwhile, massage can support comfort and recovery, particularly when paired with an exercise plan and sensible load targets.
+Exercise physiology can support conditioning, strength development and long-term capacity.
+Meanwhile, massage may support comfort and recovery, particularly when paired with an exercise plan and sensible load targets.

 • Pain that persists beyond a few sessions or keeps returning

-• Swelling, bruising, or a sense of instability
+• Swelling, bruising, locking, catching or a sense of instability

-• Any suspected concussion or ongoing headache, fogginess, or balance change
+• Any suspected concussion or ongoing headache, fogginess, dizziness or balance change

-• Build running volume gradually, then add speed work in blocks
+• Build running volume gradually, then add speed work in planned blocks.

 Returning Safely to AFL